boardsource/pegBoards/docs/Peg_Client/README.md

 * [Options](./Options.md)
 * [Peg dev docs](../README.md)

+## Quick Start and Testing

+Using Peg is super simple.
+To get started all you need is a CircuitPython drive plugged into your computer.
+If your keyboard PCB has already been added to Peg, then you just have to plug in your book and select the correct PCB eg: Boardsource-Microdox_v2-blok-left.
+Then select the CIRCUITPY drive when prompted.
+Otherwise If your chosen PCB has not been added to Peg then you will need to add it [here](../README.md) are a link to the docs on how to do so.
+After Peg sets up your CircuitPython drive the UI will update and you will see your keymap.
+From there start dragging and dropping keycodes around to see how it feels.

+### Testing It Out

+If you want to test it out and see how it all works, you can do the same thing but just select a normal flash drive (back up any files on the flash drive).
+Then the same thing will happen the Peg client will pick it up and you can test out the client even without having a supported keyboard/controller.
+If you like it you can save those files on your flash drive and move them all to the micro-controller when you get it.

 ## Broad Strokes

 The Peg client will immediately start looking for a keyboard as soon as you launch the app.